hyprland-community/pyprland/site/Troubleshooting.md

 If you run pyprland via [exec-once](./Getting-started#option-1-hyprland-exec-once), logs go to stderr by default and are typically lost.

-To enable debug logging, add `--debug <logfile>` to your exec-once command:
+To enable debug logging, add `--debug` to your exec-once command.
+Optionally specify a file path to also save logs to a file:

 ```ini
 exec-once = /usr/bin/pypr --debug $HOME/pypr.log